bytecodealliance/cranelift-jit-demo/README.md

 expressions.
 In order to demonstrate explicit SSA construction, this demo gives if-else expressions return values.
-The way this looks in Cranelift is that the true and false arms of the if-else both have branches to a common merge point, and they each pass their "return value" as an EBB parameter to the merge point.
+The way this looks in Cranelift is that the true and false arms of the if-else both have branches to a common merge point, and they each pass their "return value" as a block parameter to the merge point.

-Note that we seal the EBBs we create once we know we'll have no more predecessors, which is something that a typical AST makes it easy to know.
+Note that we seal the blocks we create once we know we'll have no more predecessors, which is something that a typical AST makes it easy to know.

 Putting it all together, here's the Cranelift IR for the function named